-First thing you should know if you don’t already is that Grenada is NOT Granada.
-The State of Grenada consists of three islands- Grenada, Carriacou and Petite Martinique which form the southern end of the Windward Islands.
+The first thing you should know if you don’t already is that Grenada is NOT Granada.
+The State of Grenada consists of three islands- Grenada, Carriacou, and Petite Martinique which form the southern end of the Windward Islands.
 Formerly colonized for many years, first by the French and then by the British, the islands of Grenada still retain traces of these European influences in their culture, architecture, and place names.
-The Capital, St. George’s, is located on the south-west coast of Grenada.
+The Capital, St. George’s, is located on the southwest coast of Grenada.
 It is the seat of the government and the main commercial center.

 Few islands or as beautiful as Grenada.
 A mountainous and volcanic landscape gives the country one of the loveliest environments in the Caribbean, with crater lakes, rainforests, and coastal mangrove plantations giving way to white-sand beaches, and brilliant blue waters filled with coral reefs.

 Grenada is also known as the Spice Island for good reason.
 Nutmeg, cloves, cinnamon, ginger, and vanilla are just a few of the scented spices found here.
 When it comes to food, Grenadians like it particularly hot and spicy.
 Pepper pot is a favorite – meat cooked with lots of garlic, onions and, you guessed it, pepper.
 As well as fragrant spices, music is also an important part of life in Grenada, with calypso tunes playing all over the island.